Over 30,000 Mississippians get stories like this delivered to their inboxes for free.

 He straps on a $16,000 airway clearance vest and coughs.
 Again.
 And again.
 And again.
 For an hour and a half, the vest shakes his chest, loosening phlegm.
 During morning treatments, he watches Sportscenter.
 At night he does homework, clicking away on his laptop while his upper body shakes.

 Haddon takes as many as 30 pills a day, just to eat.
 On vacations, his vest travels in the Anthonys’ carry-on.
 Sam Warrington has as many as four breathing treatments a day if he’s in the hospital.
 Justin Cochran has six, even when he’s healthy.
 And behind each kid is a parent filling the prescription or holding the nebulizer, or a sibling drumming his fingers on a table, waiting for his brother to finish so they can get to school.

 “And I think that’s the hard part with what’s going on at the hospital right now.
 I’m tired.
 I’m already really tired,” Anthony said.
 “CF is an excruciating disease.
 It’s morning, noon, and night.”

 Children’s Hospital of Alabama is not the only area hospital that treats cystic fibrosis.
 Batson in Jackson and Le Bonheur Children’s Hospital in Memphis have accredited cystic fibrosis centers.
 And Memphis, like Birmingham, is just a two-hour drive from Northeast Mississippi.

 But the center at Children’s Hospital is among the best in the country.
 Data from the Cystic Fibrosis Foundation, which provides accreditation, tracks the health outcomes of patients at each center.
 Children’s rates above the national average in three out of four categories.
 Le Bonheur rates above the national average in two.
-And Batson rates above the national average in one.
+Mississippi’s Batson rates above the national average in just one.